Nakiti/2020-NBA-Playoffs-Recap/README.md

 # Welcome!
-## This website will be your guide to a recap of the 2020 NBA playoffs (so far).
+## This website will be your guide to a recap of the 2020 NBA playoffs.
 This season, like always, 16 teams entered the playoffs with the hopes of bringing home a championship.
 There are four rounds in the NBA playoffs (including the finals).
 In each round teams face off is a best of seven games series.
 Every round teams are elimnated until two are left who compete for the title of NBA champions.